Difference Between Theme and Topic

 Theme vs Topic

 A theme is used to describe a lesson or meaning behind a story or an event.
-These events and written works are entirely based around the theme, and the characters are structured around it as well.
+These events and written works are entirely based on the theme, and the characters are structured around it.

 A topic conveys the central subject matter and lets the reader connect the context of the written work directly to a sentence or a word.
 It gives a brief idea of the context.